qoherent/ria-hub-docs/docs/content/Help/faq.md

 If you cannot reach repositories over `ssh`, but `https` works fine, consider looking into the following.

-First, make sure you can access Gitea via SSH.
+First, make sure you can access RIA Hub via SSH.

 `ssh git@myremote.example`

 If the connection is successful, you should receive an error message like the following:

 ```
-Hi there, You've successfully authenticated, but Gitea does not provide shell access.
+Hi there, You've successfully authenticated, but RIA Hub does not provide shell access.
-If this is unexpected, please log in with password and setup Gitea under another user.
+If this is unexpected, please log in with password and setup RIA Hub under another user.
 ```

-If you do not get the above message but still connect, it means your SSH key is **not** being managed by Gitea.
+If you do not get the above message but still connect, it means your SSH key is **not** being managed by RIA Hub.
 This means hooks won't run, among other potential problems.

 If you cannot connect at all, your SSH key may not be configured correctly locally.
-This is specific to SSH and not Gitea, so will not be covered here.
+This is specific to SSH and not RIA Hub, so will not be covered here.

 ### SSH Common Errors